mkRPGDev/mkRPG/src/readme.md

 run ```py client.py``` to try.

 Commands :
-* Direction arrows allow you to move the map around
+* Move map around by putting the mouse cursor on the edges of the screen
 * Mouse wheel allows you to zoom in or out